-EAS 541 - School Community Partnerships in a Diverse World 3 cr hrs

-This class examines the role of the school administrator in responding to and influencing the larger political, social, economic, legal, and cultural context in the classroom, school, and local community.
-It will also address diverse candidate needs to ensure the success of all candidates.
+IL 541 - School Community Partnerships in a Diverse World 3 cr hrs This class examines the role of the school administrator and instructional leader in responding to and influencing the larger political, social, economic, legal, and cultural context in the classroom, school, and local community.
+It will also address diverse candidate and student needs to ensure the success of all candidates and their students.

-EAS 561 - School Law
+IL 561 - School Law and Ethics

-This course examines the basic legal problems in education and includes a survey of case law dealing with the rights, obligations, and responsibilities of teachers, administrators, and counselors.
+This course examines the basic legal and ethical issues in education and includes a survey of case law dealing with the rights, obligations, and responsibilities of teachers, administrators, and counselors.